Cold cast 'Wave' sculpture

 The sculpture can be fixed using an extra long bolt to be attached to a pedestal, however this needs to be requested.

 However if the slate base is placed on a flat non porous surface, I recommend securing it with Museum Wax, which will stop it from being knocked off.
+This is a non permanent solution and the Museum Wax does not dry.

 I supply 3cm thick slate bases either 30cm, 20cm or 17cm with my sculptures, which have a hole in the middle 1cm and countersunk on the underside by 1.5cm deep (for the nut attachment) by a diameter of 3cm.